How to buy the best milk

 In the Australian drinking milk market the two major players are multinationals, Japanese-owned Lion (with the Pura and Dairy Farmers brands) and French-owned Parmalat (with the Pauls brand).
 Murray Goulburn and Fonterra also have a strong presence in the milk market, with contracts for the supply of supermarket private label milks.
 But with the majority of dairy farmers supplying to Murray Goulburn and Fonterra, and the bulk of these companies' operations being focused on milk commodities for export, fresh drinking milk is a very small part of the picture for most dairy farmers.

-So while the sentiment behind consumers switching to branded drinking milk to support dairy farmers might be appreciated, this action won't automatically result in farmers receiving higher premiums.
+So while the sentiment behind consumers switching to branded drinking milk to support dairy farmers might be appreciated, this action won't automatically result in farmers receiving higher premiums, although it may help them indirectly.
+According to Dairy Australia spokesperson, "Branded milk puts more money into the supply chain.
+That gives the option for processors to pay marginally more to farmers."

 To support Australian dairy farmers, you can do the following: